W 516 (Tamsulosin 0.4 mg)

 Pill imprint W 516 has been identified as Tamsulosin hydrochloride 0.4 mg.

-Tamsulosin is used in the treatment of benign prostatic hyperplasia; overactive bladder; urinary tract stones and belongs to the drug class antiadrenergic agents, peripherally acting.
+Tamsulosin is used in the treatment of benign prostatic hyperplasia; urinary tract stones; overactive bladder and belongs to the drug class antiadrenergic agents, peripherally acting.
 There is no proven risk in humans during pregnancy.
-Tamsulosin 0.4 mg is not subject to the Controlled Substances Act.
+Tamsulosin 0.4 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 0.4 mg

 - Prescription only

 - Antiadrenergic agents, peripherally acting

 - B - No proven risk in humans

 - Not a controlled drug

 |68084-0407||Amerisource Health Services|